swagufied/cnv_library/readme.md

 		* filename - filepath for file
 		* pre_delim - delimiter in the current file
 		* post_delim - delimiter desired in new file
-		* ourfile - default is filename provided. if outfile provided, new file will be created instead of overwriting the current one
+		* outfile - default is filename provided. if outfile provided, new file will be created instead of overwriting the current one

 	* read_file(filename, delim)
 		* filename - filepath for file